fellipecaetano/Redux.swift/README.md

 1. Clone the repository
 2. Enter the `Example` directory
+3. Run "carthage update --platform iOS"
-3. Open `Example.xcodeproj` in Xcode
+4. Open `Example.xcodeproj` in Xcode
-4. Select the `Example` target in the target selection dropdown near the Stop button
+5. Select the `Example` target in the target selection dropdown near the Stop button
-5. Build and run the application
+6. Build and run the application

 ## Testing